-The Bioinformatics workshop is designed to cover key bioinformatics concepts and tools required to analyze genomic data sets.
+The Bioinformatics workshop was designed to cover key bioinformatics concepts and tools required to analyze genomic data sets.
 Participants were exposed to the most recent trends in the field and gained experience in data analysis for DNA and RNA expression datasets.
-This workshop included several hands-on sessions, few research presentations, and an opportunity for participants to discuss their projects and ideas.
+This workshop included several hands-on sessions, research presentations, and an opportunity for participants to discuss their projects and ideas.